GlideAngle/flare-timing/README.md

 **Flare Timing** will show a pilot's competition score in detail but is currently a work in progress.

 The official scoring program for hang gliding and paragliding competitions is [FS](http://fs.fai.org/).
 Its principal output for a competition task is an html table of pilot scores.
+In addition to the day's scores, there are columns in this table for the time on course, the distance flown and for the breakdown of the scored points among distance points, lead points, time points and arrival points.

+Looking for examples?
 There is a good archive of past Forbes Flatlands [competition results](http://www.forbesflatlands.com/results/past-results), for instance results for [task 1](https://www.forbesflatlands.com/results-show?id_results=7&db=results2013&class=results_open) of the 19th World Hang Gliding Champs.

-As well as the day's score, the time on course and distance is shown as is the breakdown of the score among distance points, lead points, time points and arrival points.

 Commission Internationale de Vol Libre (CIVL - Hang Gliding and Paragliding Commission) is an Air Sport Commission (ASC) of the Fédération Internationale Aéronautique (FAI).
 CIVL produce FS.
 It is the work of paid and volunteer developers.